marxin/texi2rst-generated/sphinx/gccint/control-flow-graph/edges.rst

 *exception handling*

-  .. index:: exception handling

-  .. index:: EDGE_ABNORMAL, EDGE_EH
+  .. index:: exception handling, EDGE_ABNORMAL, EDGE_EH

   Exception handling edges represent possible control transfers from a trapping instruction to an exception handler.
 The definition of